 The proposed Project could result in a significant hazard to the public if the Project includes the routine transport, use, or disposal of hazardous materials or places housing near a facility which routinely transports, uses, or disposes of hazardous materials.
 The proposed Project is located within a primarily rural/winery area and is not located in an industrial area.
 The proposed Project does not place housing near any hazardous materials facilities as no housing is proposed.
-The routine use, transport, or disposal of hazardous materials is primarily associated with industrial uses that require such materials for manufacturing operations or produce hazardous wastes as by-products of production applications.
+The routine use, transport, or disposal of hazardous materials is primarily associated with industrial uses that require such materials for manufacturing operations or produce hazardous wastes as byproducts of production applications.
 The proposed Project is a winery and does not propose or facilitate any activity involving significant use, routine transport, or disposal of hazardous substances as part of its commercial operation.

-Po Sig I otentially ignificant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact ---------------- ------------------------------------ -- --------------------------------------- -------------- --
+Potentiall Significar Impact Less Than Significant Impact No Impact ------------------------------------ -- --------------------------------------- --------------